Registered Nurse Jobs at

 |---|---|---|---|

-Pay ranges based on live job postings as of April 2026.
+Pay ranges based on active contract data as of May 2026.
 Actual packages vary by shift, specialty, and contract terms.
+CMF Vacaville rates include Bay Area GSA housing stipend ($2,874/mo).

 Frequently Asked Questions